vulture990/tic-tac-toe/README.md

 #Yet an other C program
-For the sake of devloping something nice and easy i picked the classic tictactoe as for practice
+For the sake of developing something nice and easy i picked the classic antique tictactoe game